COVID-19 Foreclosure Prevention Assistance

 The Office of Housing provides referral services to partner agencies on a range of housing topics, including foreclosure prevention, loan default and delinquency, and reverse mortgage counseling.
 To learn more, contact an approved HUD Housing Counseling agency, including:

-For mortgage relief in response to financial hardships caused by the COVID-19 pandemic, please contact the State of Virginia's Mortgage Relief Program at 833.687.8677, or apply online here.
+For mortgage relief in response to financial hardships caused by the COVID-19 pandemic, please contact the State of Virginia's Mortgage Relief Program at 833.687.8677.
+Please download the VMRP flyer to learn more.